Hold Up (song): Music video

 The song's music video is part of a one-hour film with the same title as its parent album, which originally aired on HBO and was also included with the purchase of the album itself.
 The Jonas Åkerlund-directed video features Beyoncé destroying multiple cars and security cameras using a baseball bat.
+Beyoncé wears a mustard-colored Roberto Cavalli gown which was chosen at the insistence of the director.
 The video is often compared by critics to that of Janet Jackson's video to her single "Son of a Gun (I Betcha Think This Song Is About You)" as well as the late 90s art film Ever Is Over All by Pipilotti Rist.
 According to Mashable, Knowles also makes reference of Oshun, the Yoruba goddess of water, fertility, love, and sensuality.
 The music video received two nominations at the 2016 MTV Video Music Awards for Best Female Video and Best Art Direction, winning the former.
 One week later, Beyoncé released the music video on her YouTube and Vevo channels.